LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa index gained 0.3% last week and is attempting to retake its 200-DMA.
-The index was shifted to a Rally Attempt from a Correction.
-We recommend investors wait for a follow-through day before adding risk in Brazilian equities.
+Brazil’s Bovespa index rose 3.2% last week and hit a new 52-week high.
+The index was shifted to a Confirmed Uptrend from an Uptrend Under Pressure.
+We recommend investors add risk in Brazilian equities

 O’Neil Global Cryptocurrency Weekly